follmann/favicon_maker/README.md

 ### Definition
 * ```setup``` takes the directory config
 * ```from```  defines the template to be used
 * ```icon```  needs at least a filename.
 Usually the size and the file format are encoded in that name e.g. ```apple-touch-icon-152x152-precomposed.png```, if that is the case FaviconMaker tries to extract that information.
-It takes an options hash as the second argument where ```size:  "16x16"``` and ```format: :ico``` can be specified.
+It takes an options hash as the second argument where ```size``` e.g. "16x16" and ```format``` e.g. :ico can be specified.
 Only .ico and .png are supported.
 The options passed take precedence over information extracted from the filename.
 * ```each_icon``` is called for every generated file with the fully qualified output filepath

 ### Complete example: